zenml-io/zenml/docs/book/user-guide/component-guide/model-registries/mlflow.md

 ### How do you deploy it?

-The MLflow Experiment Tracker flavor is provided by the MLflow ZenML integration, so you need to install it on your local machine to be able to register an MLflow Model Registry component.
-Note that the MLFlow model registry requires [MLFlow Experiment Tracker](../experiment-trackers/mlflow.md) to be present in the stack.
+The MLflow Model Registry flavor is provided by the MLflow ZenML integration, so you need to install it on your local machine to be able to register an MLflow Model Registry component:

 ```shell
 zenml integration install mlflow -y